feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/ExpandingWindowFeatures.rst

 that make it compatible with the Scikit-learn's `Pipeline` and cross-validation functions.

-Note that to be compatible with :class:`ExpandingWindowFeatures` the dataframe's index must have unique values and no NaN.
+Note that, in the current implementation, :class:`ExpandingWindowFeatures` only works with dataframes whose index, containing the time series timestamp, contains unique values and no NaN.

 Examples
 --------